openface/onset-alien-invasion/README.md

 * The garage computer terminal will provide instructions/clues about the mission.
 * Supply drops at random locations every few minutes provide health, armor, and a weapon. (uses waypoints)
 * Computer parts hidden around the island that can be picked up and taken to the main satellite computer.
-* Satellite computer requires parts to be fully operational.
-Once 100% of the parts are recovered, the mothership will land. (cue the boss fight)
+* Satellite will send a signal to the mothership to engage. (cue the boss fight)
 * Mothership attacks players until everyone is dead or defeated.
 * Scrap heaps provide resources such as metal shards, plastic tarps, and computer parts.
 * Workbench system for building items with resources that you find at the scrap heaps.